The Stoic Triangle of Happiness

 The Stoics held that virtue was both essential and enough for happiness.
 If you have virtue and nothing else, you will be happy.
 But you cannot be happy if you don’t have virtue.

-Stoicism was one of the Hellenistic period’s philosophical movements, founded by Zeno of Citium.
-Stoic and Stoicism originate from stoa poikilê, or the porch in the Athenian Agora, where Zeno gave lectures.
+Stoicism started in the Hellenistic period, around 300 BCE, founded by Zeno of Citium.
+The terms Stoic and Stoicism originate from stoa poikilê, the porch in the Athenian Agora, where Zeno gave lectures.

 Stoic-Triangle-of-Happiness